inrupt/jose-legacy-modules-js/README.md

+**Deprecation notice**: As mentioned in https://github.com/panva/jose/discussions/201, `jose` is available in a format which makes this package obsolete.

 This package is automatically published whenever a new release of `jose` is pushed to npm.

 It only re-exports the `jose` API's from the top-level.